Neirth/ExpoSeller/README.md

 At the same time, this project had in mind to leave a functional system for the entire automated management of the ticket life cycle.
 Therefore, any institution could, technically, take this project and launch it into production.

 Everything that can be expected from the future of this project is included in the [MIT license](https://choosealicense.com/licenses/mit/)  with which this project and all its files are attached.

+Nor do I rule out the fact that if I receive a Pull Request improving an area, I will not review it.
+Although this will not be a frequent line of improvements.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)